raymondkfcheung/replay-xcm-tests/README.md

 ### Running Sample Code

-Assume Polkadot Asset Hub is on the port 8000, you can use [Polkadot-API](https://docs.polkadot.com/develop/toolkit/api-libraries/papi/) to generate the necessary types:
+Assuming Polkadot Asset Hub is on port 8000, you can use [Polkadot-API](https://docs.polkadot.com/develop/toolkit/api-libraries/papi/) to generate the necessary types:

 ```bash
 npx papi add assetHub -w ws://localhost:8000
 ```

-Once your local Chopsticks networks are running, you can execute the sample script:
+Once descriptors are ready, you can execute the sample script:

 ```bash
 npx ts-node src/set-topic.ts